 “And Jesus said, Who touched me?
 When all denied, Peter and they that were with him said, Master, the multitude throng thee and press thee, and sayest thou, Who touched me?
 And Jesus said, Somebody hath touched me: for I perceive that virtue is gone out of me.”
 (Luk 8:45-46).
 If He knew everything all the time, why didn’t He know who touched Him at this time?
 Was He just pretending to not know?
 Mark’s account states “And Jesus, immediately knowing in himself that virtue had gone out of him, turned him about in the press, and said, Who touched my clothes?”
 (Mar 5:30).
 God doesn’t need to turn around and ask for information!

 Then of course Trinitarian teachers have no explanation whatsoever for Jesus not even knowing the day of His return, “But of that day and that hour knoweth no man, no, not the angels which are in heaven, neither the Son, but the Father” (Mar 13:32).
 If He didn’t know this, then He no longer possessed the divine powers He once had.
 But if He truly did know this, then He wasn’t speaking truly.
-That this was known by the Father but not by Him attests that only the Father possessed divine powers at this point.
+That this was known by the Father but not by Him attests that only the Father now possesses divine powers.

 Natural versus spiritual

-However, many non-Trinitarians recognizing this parallel between the Son of God and the Spirit [Breath] of God, wrongly take this correspondence literally—that Jesus actually is the Holy Spirit.
+However, many non-Trinitarians recognizing this parallel between the Son of God and the Spirit [breath] of God, wrongly take this correspondence literally—that Jesus actually is the Holy Spirit [breath].
 They fall into a similar error as Trinitarians.
-Trinitarians take Christ’s teaching in John 14-16 about the Holy Spirit [Breath] to be a literal person other than Himself, while many non-Trinitarians take it to be literally Christ Himself.
+Trinitarians take Christ’s teaching in John 14-16 about the Holy Spirit [breath] to be another literal person other than Himself, while non-Trinitarians take it to be literally Christ Himself.
 But He said of His own words that He was simply speaking figuratively, “Though I have been speaking figuratively” (Jhn 16:25 NIV).

 Paul likened the burial of a body and its subsequent resurrection to that of a seed sown in the ground that is generated to new life, “that which thou sowest is not quickened, except it die” (v.
 36).
 He then repeatedly applied this analogy to “a natural body” that is “sown” and “a spiritual body” that is “raised,” “It is sown in corruption; it is raised in incorruption: It is sown in dishonour; it is raised in glory: it is sown in weakness; it is raised in power: It is sown a natural body; it is raised a spiritual body.
 There is a natural body, and there is a spiritual body.” (vs. 42-44).
 None of these contrasts between corruption and incorruption, dishonor and glory, weakness and power, have anything to do with substance or materiality.
 They’re all abstract concepts.
 And Paul continued by drawing parallels between Adam and the Lord Jesus Christ: